 If OVERDOSE is suspected:

-Boniva is usually handled and stored by a health care provider.
-If you are using Boniva at home, store Boniva as directed by your pharmacist or health care provider.
-Keep Boniva out of the reach of children and away from pets.
+Boniva is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Boniva, please talk with your doctor, pharmacist, or other health care provider.

 - Boniva is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.